Neatastic/neatastic.github.io/_posts/2017-06-16-compress-jekyll.markdown

 ---
 I have written a few articles about Jekyll because I was using it for this blog.

 However, this is not a blog about Jekyll.
-For the next posts, I will focus on the vanilla techniques I used in the design of my [experimental website](http://www.neatastic.com)
+For the next posts, I will focus on the vanilla techniques I used in the design of my [experimental website](http://www.neatastic.com) (still a work in progress).

 But before that, I want to draw your attention on [this marvelous piece of code](https://github.com/penibelst/jekyll-compress-html) allowing to seemlessly compress your Jekyll website without any plugin (i.e. Github-Pages compliant).